hpphappy/cheat-sheets/git.md

 ---
 #### To pull a specific file from the other branch

-To pull "wanted-file" from "source-branch" to "target-branch", first make sure that "other-branch" is up to date locally by:
+To copy "wanted-file" from "source-branch" to "target-branch", first make sure that "other-branch" is up to date locally by:

 ```
 git checkout source-branch
 git pull origin source-branch
 ```

-Then checkout the target-branch, pull the wanted-file from the source-branch
+Then checkout the target-branch, and copy the wanted-file from the source-branch

 ```
 git checkout target-branch